brocg/f23-csci622-project/README.md

 # Getting Started
 This repo contains all files used to create the dashboard.
 See SupplementaryInfo directory for the PowerBI file.
 See the "CSCI 622 - Project Recap Brock.pdf" for a good overview of steps involved to create this.

+Datsource files are stored in Azure Blob service.
+Some data is semi-sensitive, so need to scrub before providing public access.
+You can view the dashboard online, though.

 ## View Dashboard Online
 1. Visit https://brocg.github.io/athlete-performance-dashboard
 2. If prompted for login, use @ndus.edu credentials (might require agreeing to prompt for free trial)